Episode 1677 - Tom Scharpling

 But what I want to talk about, because this is like my concern,

-having a a big public reach for for interesting things both on television and in movies and that most of the people are getting their entertainment from youtube or podcasts that i think what's happening And it goes in line with this sort of anti-elite, anti-intellectual, anti-education, anti-science thing, is that just by virtue of people adapting to what's readily available, that the bar is being lowered probably permanently.
+having a big public reach for interesting things, both on television and in movies, and that most of the people are getting their entertainment from YouTube or podcasts, that I think what's happening, and it goes in line with this sort of anti-elite, anti-intellectual, anti-education, anti-science thing, is that just by virtue of people adapting to what's readily available, that the bar is being lowered probably permanently

-That people will no longer be able to realize what is brilliant and amazing.
+that that people will no longer be able to to realize what is brilliant and amazing

 Yeah.